Mselachui03/MSELA-CHUI-MD/README.md

  [Lazack](http://github.com/Lazack28)

- thanks to lazack for recode the bot
+ thanks to MSELACHUI03 🐯 💫 for recode the bot